jhui/jhui.github.io/_posts/2017-03-01-CNN-Convolutional-neural-network.markdown

 <img src="/assets/cnn/stride2.png" style="border:none;width:50%">
 </div>

 Notice that both padding and stride may change the spatial dimension of the output.
 A stride of 2 in X direction will reduce X-dimension by 2.
-Without padding, the output shrink by N pixels which N is:
+Without padding, the output shrink by N pixels:

 $$
-N = \frac {\text{filter size} - 1} {2}
+N = \frac {\text{filter patch fsize} - 1} {2}
 $$

 ### Convolution neural network (CNN)